Hitoshi-Nakanishi/Recommendation/README.md

 Under PMF, model is coded under the class inheritance of sklearn BaseEstimator.
 To deal with sparse matrix, math operation relies on scipy.sparse lil_matrix and coo_matrix

-# Notebook
+# Notebooks
 ## hyperparameter sensitivity
-Leveraging GridSearchCV, three hyperparameters (latent dimension, variance of matrix R, reguralization term \lambda) are tuned by 5 folds cross valication.
+Leveraging GridSearchCV, two hyperparameters (features dimension, reguralization term of variance of matrix R =$\lambda \sigma^2$) are tuned by 3 folds cross valication.

+Grid search is computed with 4 processes in 16GB CPU mac book pro and it takes 17min 12s to test 24 combinations in total.

 # Submission
 This is submitted to Statistical Machine Learning coarse (2020 Summer) in the University of Tokyo